egustafson/egustafson.github.io/content/HowTo/2015-02-25-ipv6-tunneling.rst

    --- google.com ping6 statistics ---
    1 packets transmitted, 1 packets received, 0.0% packet loss
    round-trip min/avg/max/std-dev = 48.120/48.120/48.120/0.000 ms

+An additional way to verify your connection is functioning is to use the "IPv6 Portscan" function found in the User Functions section of the HE Tunnel Broker web page.
+You must be logged in to use this service and it will only allow you to scan addresses that HE allocated to you.
+If you have simply followed the instructions above the scan should return results, if you are connected.
+If you have implemented packet filtering then the scan will fail if you are blocking the inbound traffic.

+If you are having problems, please look at any NAT devices between your FreeBSD host and the public internet, firewalls.
+Ensure that IPv4 protocol **41** is not being blocked.
+As a last resort, ``tcpdump host 198.51.100.1`` will capture traffic to/from the remote tunnel.
+Tcpdump does a nice job of decoding 6in4 packets.

 At this point you have a functioning IPv6 tunnel to the public, IPv6 Internet.
 The only, (optional), step that remains is to configure the internal network on